Khinalug, Azerbaijan Guide

 Day Trips

-Approximately 2 - 2.5 hours by car (4x4 recommended) Quba is a vibrant city known for its apple orchards, carpet weaving traditions, and stunning mountain scenery.
-Explore the historic Juma Mosque, wander through the colorful bazaar, and visit the Red Settlement (Qırmızı Qəsəbə), home to a large Mountain Jewish community.
-Quba offers a fascinating glimpse into Azerbaijan's diverse cultural heritage and natural beauty.
+Approximately 2-2.5 hours by car/taxi Quba is a vibrant town known for its apple orchards and carpet weaving traditions.
+Explore the Juma Mosque, a unique red-brick structure, and wander through the bustling local bazaar.
+You can also visit the nearby Red Settlement (Qırmızı Qəsəbə), home to a large Mountain Jewish community, offering a fascinating cultural experience.

 Travel Time